 Keep in mind that suicide was something unseen of in comic books at that time.
 DeMatteis boldy tried to confront issues like mental illness and depression.
 Ultimately, it’s left up to you as the reader to judge Kraven’s actions, what it an act of honour, cowardice, or mental illness?

-Believed it or not, DeMatteis had originally pitched the story idea several times had been steadily rejected.
-At Marvel with Wonder-Man and Grim Reaper and then with Batman and Joker in mind to DC Comics.
-Len Wein, editor of the Batman titles, rejected it.
+DeMatteis had originally pitched the story idea several times and had been rejected.
+At Marvel with Wonder-Man and Grim Reaper.
+Then with Batman and Joker to DC Comics and Len Wein, editor of the Batman titles, rejected it.
 And a third time it was rejected by Denny O’Neil.

 From DeMatteis’ introduction in the Marvel Premiere Classic Edition: